Taking a break from reality, our tamed Australian brings you some fictional tanks to ponder.

 True behemoths, the armour of the Bolo was nothing if not incredible.
 High density “flintsteel” armour alone could withstand anything short of a close nuclear blast, but it was overlaid with ablative “durachrome” armour, which consisted of interwoven layers of refractive chrome and ceramics.
 This armour was both ablative and reflective, meaning it received less damage from any kind of directed energy weapons.

 Backing this up was a mono-permeable anti-kinetic battlescreen.
-This screen did not only stop kinetic weapons, it also partially absorbed enemy energy weapons fire, and converted it to usable energy, energy which could be used to bolster the screen, fill depleted emergency capacitors, and to increase the firepower of the Ion cannons.
+This screen did not only stop kinetic weapons, but it also partially absorbed enemy energy weapons fire, and converted it to usable energy, energy which could be used to bolster the screen, fill depleted emergency capacitors, and to increase the firepower of the Ion cannons.

 30 cm Hellbores (2): The Hellbores are massive plasma weapons.